microsoft/STL/CONTRIBUTING.md

    * LWG issues as reference material
-   * a project listed in NOTICE.txt (please cite the project in the PR description) If your changes are derived from any other project, you *must* mention it here, so we can determine whether the license is compatible and whether any other steps need to be taken
+   * a project listed in NOTICE.txt (please cite the project in the PR description) If your changes are derived from any other project, you *must* mention it here, so we can determine whether the license is compatible and whether any other steps need to be taken.

 # Code of Conduct